Planetary Alignment in June 2026: Mercury, Venus & Jupiter After Sunset

 Yes.
 All three planets are naked-eye objects during this alignment.
 Mercury is the only challenging one because it appears low in the twilight sky.

-No. You can see the June 2026 planet alignment without optical aid.
-Binoculars may help you find Mercury, but only use them after the Sun has fully set.
+No. You can see the June 2026 planetary alignment without optical aid.
+Binoculars may help you find Mercury, but use them only after the Sun has fully set.

 Is this a rare planetary alignment?